The Ultimate Guide to Cremation 2023

 Is it possible to view the cremation?

-Yes, some crematories and funeral homes have established a special viewing area by their cremation machine for this purpose.
-It may serve those families who wish to confirm the cremation and ID of the body with their ‘own eyes’.
+Yes, some crematories and funeral homes have established a special viewing area with their cremation machine for this purpose.
+It may serve those families who wish to confirm the cremation and ID of the body with their ‘own eyes.’
 It also facilitates religious needs, such as Hindus who may wish to start the cremation as part of their faith ritual.
-As a cremation can take 3-5 hours, the viewing is usually just for the beginning of the process.
+As a cremation can take 3-5 hours, the viewing is usually just the beginning of the process.

 What quantity of cremation ashes does the average adult body leave?

-This is quite interesting as there is no specific correlation between the actual weight of the deceased and the amount/weight of the cremation ashes that will remain.
-This is most probably due to the fact that the base remains after cremation is largely bone remains and bone density.
+This is quite interesting as there is no specific correlation between the actual weight of the deceased and the amount/weight of the remaining cremation ashes.
+This is most probably due to the fact that the base remains after cremation are large bone remains and bone density.

-Typically, an average adult will produce between 5 – 8 pounds of cremated remains.
+An average adult typically produces between 5 – 8 pounds of cremated remains.

 Visit our resource section on Cremation for further articles to answer FAQs about Cremation.